MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/6-allow-outbound-network-access.md

 Recall from the accounting firm example, that you can't have any unauthorized network traffic in your Azure Virtual Desktop environment.
 You want to limit outbound network traffic for Azure Virtual Desktop by using Azure Firewall.

-For Azure Virtual Desktop to work, the session host virtual machines (VMs) need outbound internet access to the Azure Virtual Desktop service.
-The VMs might also need outbound internet access for your users.
+For Azure Virtual Desktop to work, the host pool needs outbound internet access to the Azure Virtual Desktop service.
+The host pool might also need outbound internet access for your users.

 <!-- Diagram to show the pieces?? highlight from one of previous diagrams-->